dl1rf/longmynd/README.md

 ### UDP Sockets

-To use UDP output instead you must set the target address and port for the outputs with: `-I STATUS_ADDRESS STATUS_PORT` `-i TS_ADDRESS TS_PORT`.
+To use UDP outputs instead you must set the target address and port for the outputs with: `-I STATUS_ADDRESS STATUS_PORT` and/or `-i MPEGTS_ADDRESS MPEGTS_PORT`.

-To view the UDP status output you can point it at localhost with: `-I 127.0.0.1 4002` and listen in another terminal with netcat: `nc -u -l -k -p 4002`
+For example to view the UDP status output you can point it at localhost with: `-I 127.0.0.1 4002` and listen in another terminal with netcat: `nc -u -l -k -p 4002`

-A video player (e.g. VLC) can be set to listen for the incoming TS UDP, on localhost or another machine on the network with: `vlc udp://@:4003`
+A video player (e.g. VLC) can be set to listen for the incoming MPEG-TS UDP, on localhost or another machine on the network with: `vlc udp://@:4003`

 ## Status Output Interface

-    The status fifo is filled with status information as and when it becomes available.
+    The status fifo / socket is filled with status information as and when it becomes available.
     The format of the status information is:

          $n,m<cr>